FailAcademy/learning/wdp-vancouver/_projects/project-04.md

 - Implement at least one unit-test or e2e test
 - Implement basic ajax GET and POST requests using Angular's $http service to:
 	- Save a new colonists information
-	- Save a new ailen encounter
+	- Save a new alien encounter
 	- Fetch a list of recent encounters
 	- Remove a colonist from the colony
 	- Determine if a colonist has already registered